-Psoriasis and Gluten Sensitivity
+Psoriasis is a Symptom of Non-Celiac Gluten Sensitivity

 Skin disease is common in those with gluten sensitivity.
 The most commonly seen skin affliction is called dermatitis herpetiformis.